lucastheis/parallel/README.md

 			do_something(i)
 	map(parfor, chunks(num_tasks, num_processes))

-If you want to write into a variable defined outside the function, you have to make sure it is stored in *shared memory*.
+If you want to write to a variable which was defined outside of the function, you have to make sure it is stored in *shared memory*.
 See the Python documentation on the *multiprocessing* module for more information.
 To store a NumPy array in shared memory, you can use David Baddeley's *shmarray* implementation.

 	from shmarray import zeros